 - Crossroads (blue)

-- Ghoul (bind Ghoulish Hunger to any aura or buff)
+- Ghoul (bind Ghoulish Hunger to any permanent aura)

 - Remove Jackal